dmetaxak/dmetaxak.github.io/postdoc.md

 title: Postdoc
 ---

-# Call for Postdoctoral Scholar: Civil Rights AI Audits
+# (CALL CLOSED) Postdoctoral Scholar: Civil Rights AI Audits

-*Updated: 27 November 2024*
+*Updated: 19 December 2024*

 The University of Pennsylvania invites applications for an **18-month Postdoctoral Research Scholar** position in the School of Engineering’s Computer and Information Science Department.
 The postdoctoral fellow will work on a Ford Foundation-funded project focused on **civil rights-focused audits of AI**.
 Audited systems could include automated decision systems, online platforms, generative AI systems, and others.